chef/chef-web-docs/content/custom_resources/_index.md

 property :property_name, RubyType, default: 'value'

 action :action_a do
- # a mix of built-in Chef resources and Ruby
+ # a mix of built-in Chef Infra resources and Ruby
 end

 action :action_b do
- # a mix of built-in Chef resources and Ruby
+ # a mix of built-in Chef Infra resources and Ruby
 end
 ```